Jaro Cathedral: History

+The cathedral's NHI marker installed in 1976.

 Jaro Cathedral was first established as a visita (chapel-of-ease) of Oton on March 3, 1575, and later became a visita of Arevalo in 1584.
 It later became a parish in April 1587 under the advocation of Our Lady of the Nativity.

 In 1636, the población was transferred from Alanga to its present location for favorable weather and protection from Moro attacks.
 On October 31 of the same year, the patron was changed to Nuestra Señora de la Candelaria.

 After a century, plans for building a stone church were put in place by Fr.
 Juan Aguado.
 The first stone church was constructed from 1742 to 1744.
 The church was damaged by two earthquakes in 1787 and in the 19th century.
 Instead of reconstructing the church, it was built on a new site.
 The construction of the current cathedral structure was initiated by the first Bishop of Jaro, Mariano Cuartero, O.P.
 Construction began on February 22, 1869, and was consecrated in January–February 1874.
 It was destroyed by the January 1948 Lady Caycay earthquake and later repaired in 1956 by the first Archbishop of Jaro, José María Cuenco.

 The Marian image of Our Lady of Candles also has the distinction of being canonically crowned personally by Pope John Paul II during his visit to Iloilo City on February 21, 1981, making it as the only Marian figure to be given such stature in the Philippines.

 The National Historical Institute of the Philippines declared the Jaro Cathedral a historical landmark in 1976.

 In January 2012, the Catholic Bishops' Conference of the Philippines approved the cathedral as the National Shrine of Our Lady of Candles, the second Marian-dedicated church or cathedral (1st National Shrine in Western Visayas) to receive such status in Visayas and Mindanao.
 It was declared as such on February 2 of the same year.